llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 - If you want to deploy other examples using **llm-d**, please refer to the [llm-d infrastructure repo](https://github.com/llm-d-incubation/llm-d-infra/tree/main/quickstart/examples).

-1. First, create a secret containing your HuggingFace token:
+1. First, create a secret containing your HuggingFace token. **Make sure to insert a *valid* HF token** in the environment variable.

 ```sh
 export HF_TOKEN="<your-hf-token>"